mbutler808/BriannaCorrea-Rclass-project1/Code/README.md

 ## Order of Execution:

-Run Script 1 (Data Processing and Cleaning) first to prepare the data.
+Run FILENAME first to prepare the data.
+MAKE IT EASY PLEASE!
+DONʻT MAKE USERS FIGURE IT OUT

-Run Script 2 (Summary Statistics) to calculate descriptive stats and create visual summaries.
+Run FILENAME to calculate descriptive stats and create visual summaries.

-Run Script 3 (Model Analysis) to conduct statistical modeling and fit relevant models.
+Run FILENAME to conduct statistical modeling and fit relevant models.

-Run Script 4 (Exploratory Visualization) last to generate visualizations based on the clean and analyzed data.
+Run FILENAME last to generate visualizations based on the clean and analyzed data.